chromaui/chromatic-docs/review.md

 #### Pull requests from forks

 Chromatic supports UI Test and UI Review across forks, but there's some caveats.
 First, it only works with [CI integration](ci#configure-ci) configured to also build PR branches from forks.
-Secondly, you must expose your `project-token` so that forks can use it.
+Secondly, you must expose your project token so that forks can use it.
 The easiest way to do that is to simply include it in in your `package.json`, for example:

 ```json
 {